-LAND USE - City of Wautoma
+LAND USE - Village of Redgranite

 Goal LU 1.
-Encourage a pattern of community development and growth that preserves and enhances the quality of life for the residents of the city.
+Encourage a pattern of community development and growth that preserves and enhances the quality of life for the residents of the Village.

 • LU 1.1.
-Ensure that the environmentally sensitive areas as wetlands, floodplains, trout streams and lakes are protected when planning for future development.
-Wetlands act as a natural filtering system to remove nutrients.
-They also provide an area free from development for water to safely go.
-Floodplains are susceptible to flooding and are usually considered unsuitable for development due to potential health risks and property damage.
-Wetlands and floodplains are primarily found near Byrd and Bowers creeks, the White River and the Wautoma Millpond.
-It is especially important to protect the wetlands and floodplains in these areas because all three flowages (Byrd and Bowers creeks and the White River) are considered not only class I trout streams but also Exceptional Water Resources.
+Protect environmentally sensitive areas such as wetlands, floodplains, Willow Creek and the Redgranite quarry.
+Wetlands, found near Willow Creek (class I trout stream) and a few other locations in the southern half of the Village, act as a natural filtering system to remove nutrients.
+They also minimize the potential for flooding by providing an area free of development for water to safely go.
+Floodplains, found along Willow Creek and elsewhere, are susceptible to flooding and are usually considered unsuitable for development due to potential health risks and property damage.
+While both of these features are found near Willow Creek, the Village should consider adopting a buffer of native vegetation to cover areas that are not included within designated wetland areas or floodways from development.